Moomins07/100-days-of-code/log.md

 **Today's Progress**: Today I completed 2 more modules of the "Take your first steps with C#" course.
 "Perform basic string formatting in C#" and "Perform basic operations on numbers in C#".
 Topics to note are learning to use verbatim literal strings, template literals (string interpolation) and how to combine the two.
 In the operations module, I learned about the order of execution in mathematical equations (PEMDAS) and implicit type coercion.

 **Thoughts**: There are a lot of similarities between JavaScript and C#.
 It's very enjoyable to start a new language and to be able to apply knowledge that I've gained whilst learning JavaScript.
 It is because of this that I can spend significantly less time on these lessons, and even less time taking notes.
 I feel however that I have once again spent much too long on notes and need to greatly reduce the time even further spent doing so.

+## Still progressing with JavaScript course.
+## Day 57: July 21, 2022

+**Today's Progress**: Following from Day 54, I have completed sections 105 & 106.
+The Spread Operator(...) and Rest Pattern and parameters.
+I learned to use the spread operator in a variety of ways, such as generally unpacking elements in an array, merging arrays, function arguments, and also even copying arrays/objects on a shallow level.
+In the Rest pattern lecture, I learned the difference between spread/rest, as they use the same syntax.
+Most importantly, as the rest pattern comes before assignment, I learned how to use it in destructuring.

+**Thoughts**: I remember once briefly coming across this magical syntax and wondering how it worked and why it made certain coding solutions so much easier.
+It's very clear to see just how game-changing both the spread operator and rest pattern are to coding.
+It's the kind of knowledge that boosts my motivation to dive deeper.